Home Compare FICO vs SGE.L

 Fair Isaac vs The Sage Group: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with The Sage carrying a narrow edge on stability.
-Fair Isaac still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Fair Isaac carrying a narrow edge on stability.
+The Sage still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (FICO: S&P 500, SGE.L: STOXX 600).